-Bollinger Bands and MACD, what connects between them is that they can be used together as complementary indicators to provide a complete picture of the market conditions.
-MACD (Moving Average Convergence Divergence) is a trend-following momentum indicator that reveals the relationship between two moving averages of prices.
-It is calculated by subtracting the 26-period exponential moving average (EMA) from the 12-period EMA.
-The difference is displayed as a histogram and a signal line, which is a 9-day EMA of the MACD line.
+Bollinger Bands and MACD, what connects them is that they can be used together as complementary indicators to provide a complete picture of the market conditions.
+Moving Average Convergence Divergence is a momentum trend-following indicator that shows how two price moving averages relate to one another.
+It is derived by deducting the 12-period EMA from the 26-period exponential moving average (EMA).
+A histogram and a signal line, a 9-day EMA of the MACD line, are used to show the difference.

-Bollinger Bands are a volatility indicator that consists of a moving average (typically 20-day SMA) and two standard deviation lines plotted two standard deviations away from the moving average.
+The Bollinger Bands volatility indicator is made up of two standard deviation lines that are displayed two standard deviations apart from a moving average (usually the 20-day SMA).
 The bands expand when the market is volatile and contract when the market is less volatile.

-While the MACD provides information about momentum and trend, Bollinger Bands indicate the volatility and potential overbought/oversold conditions of an asset.
-For example, if the price is near the upper Bollinger Bands and MACD histogram is positive, it may indicate an overbought market, whereas if the price is near the lower Bollinger Band and the MACD histogram is negative, it may indicate an oversold market.
+While the MACD provides information about momentum and trend, Bollinger Bands indicate an asset’s volatility and potential overbought/oversold conditions.
+For example, if the price is near the upper Bollinger Bands and the MACD histogram is positive, it may indicate an overbought market.
+On the other hand, if the price is close to the lower Bollinger Band and the MACD histogram is negative, the market may be oversold.

 How can a trader decide between Bollinger Bands and MACD?